Programmes and campaigns

 Our books and resources are delivered via health, library, schools and early years practitioners, and are supported with guidance to encourage the reading habit.
 Our flagship programme Bookstart reaches every baby in England and Wales in their first year.
 Read on to find out more about our programmes and campaigns.

-Our programmes and campaigns in age order
+Our programmes and campaigns

 Free books for every child in England and Wales from 0-5 years: find out everything you need to know about our flagship early years programme Bookstart, the world's first national book-gifting scheme.